MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 # Lab: Configure a project and repository structure to support secure pipelines

-In this lab, explore the importance of configuring a secure project and repository structure to support pipelines in Azure DevOps.
-This lab covers fundamental concepts and best practices for organizing the project and repository structure and moving the security repository away from the application project.
+In this lab, you will learn how to configure a project and repository structure in Azure DevOps to support secure pipelines.
+This lab covers best practices for organizing projects and repositories, assigning permissions, and managing secure files.

-These exercises take approximately **45** minutes.
+These exercises take approximately **30** minutes.

 ## Before you start